Dale Fisher: Methicillin resistant Staphylococcus aureus - 2008

-In dealing with the high prevalence of methicillin-resistant Staphylococcus aureus (MRSA) within hospitals in Singapore, Fisher has participated and lead many regional and national level workgroups and committees and was key in the national rollout of universal active surveillance for acute hospital admissions.

 In the article titled "Methicillin-resistant Staphylococcus aureus Control in Singapore– Moving Forward", he described how MRSA infection in hospitals could be prevented and should not be considered as an accepted tolerable by-product of healthcare.
 Failure to implement long-term sustainable infection control initiatives is not an option.
 It was also concluded that the control of MRSA in Singapore could be achieved, but it required implementation of many varied control measures across health services, and possibly would take a decade to do so.

 Among many other papers on MRSA, in 2013 he published "Sustained MRSA control in a hyper-endemic tertiary acute care hospital with infrastructure challenges in Singapore".
 It highlighted falls in bacteraemia, all clinical specimens as well as acquisition rates as a result of the previously described interventions.

 For their efforts in reducing the rate of MRSA superbug infection from 1 in 10 patients to 1 in 40, Fisher and his colleagues were awarded the National Clinical Excellence Team Award in 2013 by the Ministry of Health, Singapore.